ajoseshade/ajose-cyclist-case-study/README.md

 * Inspected all 12 datasets to check if they were accurate and reliable and then noticed columns start_station_name, start_station_id, end_station_name, end_station_id had too many null values.
 ## Data Cleaning and Manipulation
 After the assessment, the data was imported into Power BI and merged.

-* By using power query all these were performed to get the data ready for analysis
+By using power query all these were performed to get the data ready for analysis;
 * Checked for duplicates and deleted all rows with the same ride_id
 * Checked and removed all null values
 * Trimmed all the columns to make sure there won't be issues with whitespaces.
 * Adding a column ride_length, start_day_of_week, start_month, ride_length, and start_month_number which would be needed in the analysis.
 * The average ride_length, maximum ride_length and mode of start_day_of_week are also found and are used in the analysis.

+The data is now cleaned and ready for analysis.

 ## Analysing the dataset
-The data is now cleaned and ready for analysis.

 ###### Number of rides versus Analysis of weekday

 ![Count of ride ID](https://user-images.githubusercontent.com/68378328/213943922-dbb16444-e4f5-4073-bb44-12e550b25649.jpg)